voidtrance/voron-klipper-extensions/loop_macro/README.md

 forever.

-A loop macro will only terminate if it encounters the `BREAK` command at some point of its execution.
-What this means is that a condition must exist under which the `BREAK` command will be executed.
+A loop macro will only terminate if it encounters the `BREAK` command at some point of its execution or its iteration limit is reached.
+What this means is that:
+ * either a condition must exist under which the `BREAK` command will be executed, or
+ * the loop macro must set a non-zero value for `iteration_limit` in its configuration.

 A good example of this is the `MY_TEMPERATURE_WAIT` loop macro above.
 While the `BREAK` special command does appear in the looping G-Code template, the processing will never